DrozmotiX/ioBroker.switchbot-hub/README.md

   - If your device is set to Press, the state On/Off does not reflect the real value but just trigger a press

 ## ToDo
 [ ] Code stability & optimization
 [ ] API error handling & messages
+[ ] Add support for IR-remote controls
 [ ] Test all device Types, see list below
 [ ] Filter states not needed in device tree
 [ ] Ensure proper intervals for each device type (due to API request limit)
+[ ] Add support to control all physical devices (currently only curtain and bot are supported)

 ### Support Physical devices